email discomfort

 My tool bag is incomplete when I don't have it.

-This is my opinion of churches that don't keep a reliable website presence
+This is my opinion when churches that don't keep a reliable website presence

 EMAIL